 #3 – Diet Change

 Just like people, a cat’s nutritional needs will change over time.
 Older cats need different amounts of certain nutrients than young cats and kittens, and they need less of others.
 Work with your veterinarian to decide which diet is best for your senior cat.
 You might not need to change your cat’s food, but you’ll likely change the amount you feed and any supplements you’re giving.
+Start by reviewing our guide to the top senior cat foods.

 #4 – Keep Active